SBit-Project/sbit-opreturn/README.md

 # sbit-opreturn
-A demo for storing data on SBit using OP_RETURN
+A demo for storing data on Sbit using OP_RETURN

 # How to use
 1. Download the code and install dependencies.